RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 She pulled at the open zipper on Brunhilde's jacket that she was still wearing.
 While she couldn't get an actual hug, and might cry if she did, this was comforting enough for now.
 Trouble was mixed on wanting the weather to clear up, if it did her clothes under the jacket wouldn't look as out of place, but if it didn't she could keep wearing the jacket and no one would question it's necessity.
 Though it was still necessary either way; as she was still wearing nothing but a singlet and no bra under the protection of the jacket.

 "Hey, Trouble."
 Brunhilde's hand appeared on her shoulder seemingly as soon as her thoughts had consumed her.
 Though in all likelihood she had been ignoring Brun calling out to her.
 "It's getting towards dinner, do you wanna go wait in your room and I'll come by with some food?
 Not my cooking, but it'll be warm at least?"
-Brun flashed a warm smile as they turned to leave.
+Brun flashed a friendly smile as they turned to leave.
 A warm smile that made her feel safe.

 Trouble smiled in return, a warm feeling bloomed in her tummy.
 Her smile got wider.
 She found herself trying to cover her mouth and keep the feeling to herself.
 A moment of worry that she wouldn't be able to keep this emotion under wraps lurched from within her mind.